pyeventsourcing/eventsourcing/docs/topics/notifications.rst

 the time the 1,000,000,000,000th index position is assigned to a big array, the ``append()`` method will take only twice as long as the 1st.

-That's because the performance of the ``append()`` method is dominated by the need to walk down the big array's tree of arrays to find the highest assigned index.
+That's because the default performance of the ``append()`` method is dominated by the need to walk down the big array's tree of arrays to find the highest assigned index.
 Once the index of the next position is known, the item can be assigned directly to an array.
+The performance can be improved by using an integer sequence generator, but departing from using the current max ID risks creating gaps in the sequence of IDs.

 .. code:: python